adfinis/success-packages/hashicorp-vault-administration.md

 #### 3/5 Auth engines - userpass

 - Next up, the [userpass](https://developer.hashicorp.com/vault/docs/auth/userpass) auth engine
+- The only engine in Vault that allows you to add custom usernames/password combinations
 - Simply allows you to use standard username/password combinations in Vault
 - Usually used as an emergency backup auth method (in case dynamic auth engine fails)

+Note:
+- all other auth engines hook into other systems where it pulls user/pass information from

 ----